LeandroOrdonez/Topicalizer/README.md

 =================

-Topicalizer is a tool that allow you to process a bunch of SOAP API descriptors in order to grouping the technical information they contain, in semantic related categories, and specifying this categorization as RDF statements stored in a Sesame triple-store.
+Topicalizer is a tool that allow you to process a bunch of SOAP API descriptors in order to group the technical information they contain, in semantic related categories, and specifying this categorization as RDF statements stored in a Sesame triple-store.
 As a first step in the process of categorization, This tool applies text processing procedures over the service descriptors for extracting some relevant